josephg/egwalker-paper/reg-text.typ

 In the event graph, insertion and deletion operations specify the index at which they apply; in order to update eg-walker's internal state, we need to map these to the correct record in the sequence.
 Moreover, to produce the transformed operations, we need to map these internal IDs back to indexes again.

-A simple but inefficient algorithm would be: to apply a $italic("Delete")(i)$ operation we iterate over the sequence of records and pick the $i$th record with a prepare state of $s_p = 0$ (i.e., the $i$th among the characters that are visible in the prepare state, which is the document state in which the operation should be interpreted).
+A simple but inefficient algorithm would be: to apply a $italic("Delete")(i)$ operation we iterate over the sequence of records and pick the $i$th record with a prepare state of $s_p = mono("Ins")$ (i.e., the $i$th among the characters that are visible in the prepare state, which is the document state in which the operation should be interpreted).
-Similarly, to apply $italic("Insert")(i, c)$ we skip over $i - 1$ records with $s_p = 0$ and insert the new record after the last skipped record (if there have been concurrent insertions at the same position, we may also need to skip over some records with $s_p = -1$, as determined by the list CRDT's insertion ordering).
+Similarly, to apply $italic("Insert")(i, c)$ we skip over $i - 1$ records with $s_p = mono("Ins")$ and insert the new record after the last skipped record (if there have been concurrent insertions at the same position, we may also need to skip over some records with $s_p = mono("NotInsertedYet")$, as determined by the list CRDT's insertion ordering).

 To reduce the cost of this algorithm from $O(n)$ to $O(log n)$, where $n$ is the number of characters in the document, we construct a B-tree whose leaves, from left to right, contain the sequence of records representing character states.
-We extend the tree into an _order statistic tree_ @CLRS2009 (also known as _ranked B-tree_) by adding two integers to each node: the number of records with $s_p = 0$ contained within that subtree, and the number of records with $s_e = 0$ in that subtree.
+We extend the tree into an _order statistic tree_ @CLRS2009 (also known as _ranked B-tree_) by adding two integers to each node: the number of records with $s_p = mono("Ins")$ contained within that subtree, and the number of records with $s_e = mono("Ins")$ in that subtree.
-Every time the state variables are updated, we also update those numbers on the path from the updated record to the root.
+Every time $s_p$ or $s_e$ are updated, we also update those numbers on the path from the updated record to the root.
 As the tree is balanced, this can be done in $O(log n)$ time.

-Now it is easy to find the $i$th record with $s_p = 0$ in logarithmic time by starting at the root of the tree, and adding up the values in the subtrees that have been skipped.
+Now it is easy to find the $i$th record with $s_p = mono("Ins")$ in logarithmic time by starting at the root of the tree, and adding up the values in the subtrees that have been skipped.
-Moreover, once we have a record in the sequence we can efficiently determine its index in the effect state by going in the opposite direction: working upwards in the tree towards the root, and summing the numbers of records with $s_e = 0$ that lie in subtrees to the left of the starting record.
+Moreover, once we have a record in the sequence we can efficiently determine its index in the effect state by going in the opposite direction: working upwards in the tree towards the root, and summing the numbers of records with $s_e = mono("Ins")$ that lie in subtrees to the left of the starting record.
-This allows us to efficiently transform an operation from the prepare version into the effect version.
+This allows us to efficiently transform the index of an operation from the prepare version into the effect version.
-If the character was already deleted in the effect version ($s_e > 0$), the transformed operation is a no-op.
+If the character was already deleted in the effect version ($s_e = mono("Del")$), the transformed operation is a no-op.

-We use this process on every $italic("apply")(e)$, and then store the ID of the target record on the event $e$ in the event graph.
+Besides the sequence of records, the internal state also includes a mapping from event ID to the ID of a record in the sequence.
-For insertions, this is simply the ID of the event itself; for deletion events, it is the ID of the event that originally inserted the character being deleted.
+On every $sans("apply")(e)$ we use the above process to identify a target record in the sequence, and then we store the mapping from $e.italic("id")$ to the target record ID.
-When we subsequently perform a $italic("retreat")(e)$ or $italic("advance")(e)$, that event $e$ must have already been applied, and therefore we must have previously stored the ID of the record it refers to.
+When we subsequently perform a $sans("retreat")(e)$ or $sans("advance")(e)$, that event $e$ must have already been applied, and hence $e.italic("id")$ must appear in this mapping.
-We can therefore ignore the operation index when retreating and advancing, and instead use the ID to look up the record to be updated.
+We can therefore ignore the operation index when retreating and advancing, and instead use the event ID to look up the record to be updated.
-To this end we maintain a second B-tree that is keyed by event ID, and which points at the leaf nodes of the first B-tree.
+To this end we maintain a second B-tree that is keyed by record ID, and which points at the leaf nodes of the first B-tree.
 This tree allows us to advance or retreat in logarithmic time.

 == Clearing CRDT state <clearing>

-As described so far, the algorithm retains every insertion since document creation forever in its internal state, causing the state to become big, and requiring the entire event graph to be replayed in order to restore the state.
+As described so far, the algorithm retains every insertion since document creation forever in its internal state, consuming a lot of memory, and requiring the entire event graph to be replayed in order to restore the internal state.
 We now introduce a further optimisation that allows eg-walker to completely discard its internal state from time to time, and replay only a subset of the event graph.

 We define a version $V subset.eq G$ to be a _critical version_ in an event graph $G$ iff it partitions the graph into two subsets of events $G_1 = sans("Events")(V)$ and $G_2 = G - G_1$ such that all events in $G_1$ happened before all events in $G_2$: